Is there Uber in Italy? A Guide to Rideshare Apps in Italy

 It can be frustrating traveling abroad and not being able to rely upon rideshare apps you are familiar with.
 When it comes to Italy, although Uber is not completely banned, it operates with restricted services in most areas, often not making it a viable ride sharing option.
 Luckily, Italy has its worthy share alternatives rideshare apps and transport options which this post will go through below.

-So is there Uber in Italy?
+So is there Uber in Italy and does it work?

 So what does this mean practically speaking? – Uber in Italy only offers Uber Black and Uber Lux, which are the more expensive premium services with professional, licensed drivers and higher-end cars.